-These 5-star Amazon products are perfect gifts that won't break your budget | CNN Underscored
+22 best Amazon gifts for everyone on your holiday shopping list | CNN Underscored

 Yootech Qi-Certified Wireless Charger ($13.99; amazon.com)

-This sleek charging pad makes powering up your devices simpler than ever: just place your phone on top of the pad (case and all) and you’re good to go.
+This sleek charging pad makes powering up your devices simpler than ever.
+Just place your phone on top of the pad (case and all) and you’re good to go.
 It’s compatible with a wide variety of smartphones and even works with Apple AirPods.

-JBL’s bestselling bluetooth speaker offers up to 20 hours of playtime.
+JBL’s bestselling Bluetooth speaker offers up to 20 hours of playtime.
 Rugged and waterproof, it’s perfect for everything from Friendsgiving to pool parties.

 Apple AirTag ($29; amazon.com)

-Apple AirTags pair seamlessly with iPhones and iPads, and their precision finding technology is a game changer for the more absent minded among us.
+Apple AirTags pair seamlessly with iPhones and iPads, and their precision finding technology is a game changer for the more absent-minded among us.
 They’d also make the perfect stocking stuffer for anyone prone to losing their keys.

 Nixplay’s sleek digital frame lets multiple users securely upload photos directly from their phones or email, making it easier to feel connected with loved ones when you’re far apart.